VICE PRESIDENT — SATTLER, INC.

 “I'm not only researching new solutions for our shop, I'm looking for potential new customers.
 It's just so concentrated.
 It's like everybody is herded into one coral for me.
 I can walk 50 feet and speak with four different prospects that are qualified.
 It saves a huge amount of legwork.”

 Looking to the future, Sattler sees a great opportunity to incorporate 3D printing capabilities.
-Currently the company outsources 3D-printed parts but would like to make them in-house eventually.
-At IMTS 2016, Sattler first learned about new metal printing equipment hitting the market.
-This year, the Additive Manufacturing Pavilion at IMTS will be one of his destinations to get a handle on this quickly evolving technology.
+The Additive Manufacturing Pavilion at IMTS has become one of his destinations to get a handle on this quickly evolving technology.

 “I want to gain all the information I can about additive manufacturing,” Sattler says.
 “It's going to change the way engineers think, so I need to open my mind and really absorb what's going on.
 I'm pushing others at our company to get on board and start using this technology.”